Martin (1977 film)

-Martin (also known internationally as Wampyr) is a 1977 American psychological horror film written and directed by George A. Romero, and starring John Amplas.
-Its plot follows a troubled young man who believes himself to be a vampire.
-Shot in 1976, Martin was Romero's fifth feature film and followed The Crazies (1973).
+Martin (also known internationally as Wampyr) is a 1977 American horror film written and directed by George A. Romero, starring John Amplas.
+The film follows a troubled young man who believes himself to be a vampire.
+Shot in 1976, Martin was Romero's fifth feature film following his previous film, The Crazies (1973).

 Romero said that Martin was the favorite of all his films.
 The film is also the first collaboration between George Romero and special effects artist Tom Savini.
 While a prosecution for obscenity did not result, the film was seized and confiscated in the UK under Section 3 of the Obscene Publications Act 1959 during the video nasty panic.

 Plot

-A young man, Martin, traveling on an overnight train from Indianapolis to Pittsburgh, sedates a woman with a syringe full of narcotics, slices her forearm with a razor blade, then drinks her blood, allowing her to slowly bleed to death.
-The next morning, he is met at the Pittsburgh train station by his elderly cousin, Tateh Cuda, who escorts him to a second train destined for Braddock, Pennsylvania.
+The film opens and follows a young man, Martin, traveling on an overnight train from Indianapolis to Pittsburgh.
+Martin sedates a woman with a syringe full of narcotics, rapes her, slices her forearm with a razor blade, then drinks her blood, allowing her to slowly bleed to death.
+The next morning, he is met at the train station by his elderly cousin, Tata Cuda, who escorts him to a second train destined for Braddock, Pennsylvania.
 Martin claims to be much older than his appearance would suggest.
 He has romantic monochrome visions of religious icons, vampiric seductions, and torch-carrying mobs, but whether these are memories or fantasies is not specified.
-Cuda, in accordance with family tradition, has reluctantly agreed to give Martin room and board alongside Cuda's orphaned granddaughter, Christina.
+Cuda has reluctantly agreed to give Martin room and board alongside his granddaughter, Christina.

 Cuda is a Lithuanian Catholic who treats Martin like an Old World vampire, referring to him as "Nosferatu."
-He tries unsuccessfully to repel Martin with traditional methods, such as strings of garlic and a crucifix.
-Martin mocks these attempts and says bitterly, "There's no real magic...ever."
+He tries unsuccessfully to repel Martin with strings of garlic and a crucifix.
+Martin mocks these attempts.
 Christina is also highly skeptical and critical of Cuda's beliefs, and thinks Martin should receive psychiatric treatment.
 Cuda warns that if Martin murders anyone in Braddock, he will stake him through the heart.

 Martin seeks advice from a local radio disc jockey, who dubs him "The Count."
 He rejects many common perceptions about vampires, saying there is no "magic stuff."
 The DJ's listeners consider Martin to be a hit.

-While making deliveries for Cuda's butcher shop, Martin meets a lonely, depressed housewife named Abbie Santini.
-When she touches Martin during an attempt at seducing him, he flees.
-Unbeknownst to his family, Martin goes to Pittsburgh and targets a woman he sees at a grocery store.
+Martin gets a job at Cuda's grocery store delivering groceries to customers.
+One of his customers, Abby Santini, a depressed housewife, becomes taken with Martin.
+Martin phones the radio show host to describe his infatuation with Abby and senses that she wants to have sex with him.
+Martin confides that he has never had sex with a woman who was awake.
+One day, unbeknownst to his family, Martin goes to Pittsburgh and targets a woman he sees at a grocery store.
 Believing her to be alone while her husband is away on business, he breaks into her house but finds her in bed with a lover.
-After a series of struggles, Martin kills and feeds on the man instead of the woman, then drugs her before leaving the scene.
-Back in Braddock, Martin has sexual intercourse with Mrs. Santini, and they begin a full-fledged affair which lessens his appetite for blood.
+After a series of struggles, Martin kills and feeds on the man instead of the woman, then drugs and rapes the woman before leaving the scene.